ImperialCollegeLondon/rse_further_git_course/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

+This course introduces intermediate concepts and functionality of the version control system Git and the code repository GitHub.

 ## About the RSE team

 Your instructors are part of Imperial's central Research Software Engineering (RSE)